Whole Wheat Hamburger Buns

 Flatten the dough

-Place the dough balls onto two trays lined with parchment paper, then flatten each one with the palm of your hand, until about one inch tall.
+Place the dough balls onto two trays lined with parchment paper, then flatten each piece with the palm of your hand, pushing down on the baking tray, until about one inch tall.

 Do the Second Rise